Scherzer, other latest $100M contracts not on All-Star teams

 Max Scherzer was back on the mound, striking out 11 in six scoreless innings of two-hit ball.

 None of the 14 other players who signed deals worth at least $100 million, whether in free agency or to stay with their teams, is set to play July 19 at Dodger Stadium, either.
-That includes three who, like Scherzer, were All-Star starters last year with their old teams: Freddie Freeman, Nick Castellanos and Marcus Semien.
+That includes three others who were All-Star starters last year with their old teams: Freddie Freeman, Nick Castellanos and Marcus Semien.

 Among those missing from the All-Star rosters: